Skip to content

 Many couples discover that they have been operating as co-managers of a household rather than partners in a relationship.
 Without children to discuss, plan around, and focus on, some couples realize they have not had a real conversation about themselves in years.

 Not every couple flourishes immediately after children leave.
 Some find that the issues they avoided for years are now impossible to ignore.
 If that is your situation, do not panic.
 Many therapists specialize in helping couples navigate this specific transition.
-Seeking help is not a sign of failure — it is a sign that you value the relationship enough to invest in it.
+Seeking help is a sign that you value the relationship enough to invest in it.

 Build New Daily Routines